What You Should Know

-Agrocybe Praecox is an edible mushroom but not worth it.
+Agrocybe praecox is an edible mushroom but not worth it.
 In spring and early summer, these attractive but very variable fungi emerge in woods and beside hedgerows, often carpeting paths and flowerbeds that have been spread with wood chippings.

 Other names: Spring Fieldcap, Spring Agaric.

-Agrocybe Praecox Identification
+Agrocybe praecox Mushroom Identification

 Saprobic on woody debris; growing alone or gregariously; spring, summer, and fall; widely distributed in North America.